Axentro/Axentro/README.md

 ## Platform status

-The platform is still in development but the testnet is up and running however it is currently unstable due to ongoing heavy development which requires frequency restarts and updates.
+The platform is still in heavy development but the [TestNet](https://testnet.sushichain.io:3000) is up and running however it is currently unstable due to ongoing  development which requires frequent restarts and updates.
 See the roadmap for more information about the delivery schedule.

 |          Environment |                Url                |    Status    |
 | -------------------: | :-------------------------------: | :----------: |